sungnga/practice/typescript/redux-ts/README.md

 - Use the useTypedSelector hook in the RepositoriesList component
 - We only want the repositories object from the store and we can then destructure its properties
 - Now the data array, error, and loading each has a type

+### Consuming store state
+- Now we want to make use of the data, error, and loading in the JSX of our RepositoriesList component
+  - Display error is there's an error
+  - Display loading if it's loading
+  - Display the data array if we have data